alexini-mv/kinetic-neurotransmission/README.md

 ### Run It

 The Solver object that simulates the time evolution of the model must be instantiated.
-Here we use a implementation of the [Gillespie Stochastic Algorithm (1977)](https://doi.org/10.1021/j100540a008).
+Here, we use an implementation of the [Gillespie Stochastic Algorithm (1977)](https://doi.org/10.1021/j100540a008).

 ```python
 experiment = Solver(model=model, stimulation=protocol)
 ```

-Before starting the simulation, be sure to find the _**resting state**_ of the model, from which all experiments will start.
-This is accomplished as follows:
+Before initiating the simulation, be sure to obtain the _**resting state**_ of the model, from which all repetitions of the experiment are starting.
+This is achieved as follows:

 ```python
 experiment.resting_state()